-I know this is a bit odd since I'm not really cooking anything, but Jules and I love entertaining - having people over and spending time with them while sharing great food - it's the best.
-I've had a lot of practice at putting together charcuterie boards, and I think they're perfect for so many occasions (or no occasion at all).
-So here are my favorite things to include, along with a couple condiment recipes and a video below walking you through it all.
+I know this is a bit odd since I’m not really cooking anything, but Jules and I love entertaining – having people over and spending time with them while sharing great food – it’s the best.
+I’ve had a lot of practice at putting together charcuterie boards, and I think they’re perfect for so many occasions (or no occasion at all).
+So here are my favorite things to include, along with a couple of condiment recipes and a video below walking you through it all.

 Something pickled and/or brined